kr-g/mpymodcore_watering/README.md

 the on-board led (gpio 21) will toggle every 5 sec as live ping. check if the target board is configured like that.

+the flow sensor is configured to accept IRQ from gpio35.

 # URL - read properly